n1o/n1o.github.io/content/posts/hungry-hungry-hippos.md

 +++

 # High level overview
-We take State Space Models (SSM) and we combine them with Attention.
-As a result we get a model from which we can generate text more efficiently (roughly 1.6x times faster) and we save some space (Yay we can have bigger models on existing hardware).
+By combining State Space Models (SSMs) with Attention, we get a model that generates text more efficiently, with a speed increase of approximately 1.6 times.
+Additionally, this approach requires less paremters, enabling the development of larger models on existing hardware.

 # Language modeling requirements

-During writing this document ChatGPT is riding high on the hype train.
-In theory it is nothing fancy it is just a [Transformer](https://d2l.ai/chapter_attention-mechanisms-and-transformers/transformer.html).
-But hey, it is doing a great job, but why?
-In the following [paper](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html) they argue that the mayority of in-context learning capacity of the Transformer architecture can be tested by the following two tests:
+The Transformer architecture, which forms the basis of ChatGPT, is riding high on the hype train due to its impressive performance.
+Although it is just a basic [Transformer](ttps://d2l.ai/chapter_attention-mechanisms-and-transformers/transformer.html), it has proven to be extremely effective.
+The reason for its success is explored in the paper "[In-Context Learning and Induction Heads](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html)."
+The authors argue that the majority of the in-context learning capacity of the Transformer architecture can be evaluated by two tests:

-1. Induction Head Task Test.
-This tests how well a model can recall context after a special token.
-At the end of the sequence the model must recall the token that appeared immediatly afther the special token earlier in the sequence.
+The Induction Head Task Test evaluates a model's ability to recall context after encountering a special token.
+The test requires the model to recall the token that immediately followed the special token earlier in the sequence.

-2. Active Recall Task Test.
-This is similar to induction head but requires the model to remember multiple key-value pairs
+The Active Recall Task Test is similar to the Induction Head Task Test, but involves remembering multiple key-value pairs.

-Attention, which is the core building block of Transformers, has booth Inductive Head and Active Recall capabilities.
-It can compare tokens by constructing the quadratic attention matrix $QK^T$ and it can recall tokens by directly copying, multiplying $\text{softmax}(QK^T)$ with $V$.
+Attention, a key component of Transformers, has both Inductive Head and Active Recall capabilities.
+It compares tokens by constructing the quadratic attention matrix $QK^T$ and recalls tokens by applying the softmax function to the attention matrix and multiplying by $V$.

-Thus if we can design a model that would scores high in these two test we would expect it to also perform well in language modeling.
+Therefore, a model that performs well on these two tests is likely to also perform well in language modeling.

 # State Space Models

-This is just a [Hidden Markov Model](https://en.wikipedia.org/wiki/Hidden_Markov_model) where the hidden state is continuous.
-Most people know States Space Models (SSM) trough Kalman Filtering, which is an exact algorithm for Bayesian filtering in a Linear-Gaussian SSM.
+SSM is a type of [Hidden Markov Model](https://en.wikipedia.org/wiki/Hidden_Markov_model) where the hidden state is continuous.
+Most people know SSMs trough Kalman Filtering, a well-known algorithm in the field of Bayesian filtering, is an exact method for solving Linear-Gaussian SSMs.

-Since we are living in a world full of neural networks,  we can express SSM as the following layer:
+In the era of neural networks, SSMs can be expressed as the following layer:

 $$y = SSM_{A,B,C,D}(u)$$

-- A,B,C,D are parameters that are learned using a gradient based optimizer
+where $A,B,C,D$ are parameters learned using gradient-based optimization.

-If we peek inside this layer we would find:
+A closer examination of the layer would reveal:

 $$x_i = Ax_{i-1} + Bu_i $$
 $$y_i = Cx_i + Du_i $$

-- $x$ is our hidden state
-- $u$ is an input from the user
+where $x$ represents the hidden state, $u$ is an input from the user, and $y$ is the output.
-- $y$ is an output

 ## Benefits

-SSM allow for efficient generation since the next entry depends only on the current state, and we can extrapolate larger sequences than seen durring training.
+SSMs allow for efficient generation of sequences, as the next entry in the series only depends on the current state.
+This allows for extrapolation of larger sequences beyond those seen during training.

 ## Downsides
-The recurrent behaviour of SSM introduces a lot of IO overhead, and results in inefficient hardware utilization (Cache miss).
-However we can mitigate this by employing convolution.
+The recurrent nature of SSMs can lead to high IO overhead and inefficient hardware utilization, due to cache misses.
+To mitigate this issue, we can employ convolutions to improve performance.

 ## Convolution and Fast Fourier Transform (FFT)